Kam Phung

 Research Interests

-Some of Kam's published empirical research has included an examination of the business models of modern slavery and their linkages to global supply chains and the exploitation of migrant workers in advanced economies as well as an examination of the impact of disruptive technologies on stigmatized and marginalized communities.
+Kam's empirical research has covered an array of contexts, including the business models of modern slavery in the United Kingdom and their linkages to global supply chains and the exploitation of migrant workers in advanced economies.
+It has also examined the impact of disruptive technologies on stigmatized and marginalized communities in the context of Uber's entry and expansion into Canada's taxi driving industry.
 For his doctoral dissertation, he conducted a multi-year organizational ethnography to explore life on the ground behind efforts to design and implement solutions based on the emerging technologies – specifically blockchain – to address climate change and stimulate climate action.

 Selected Publications